 Kelly Leak in the remake of The Bad News Bears somewhat comes off as this, despite the movie being PG-13.
 In the original film he smoked cigarettes, drove a motorcycle, and initially bullied some of the Bears.
 In the remake, however, he doesn't smoke, doesn't really have much of a bad attitude towards anybody except his former coach, that which is understandable, and his motorcycle is even replaced with a dirtbike.

 Latin American dubs of North American movies tend to turn out this way because those countries have stricter censorship standards than the United States or Canada when it comes to profanity.
 Due to the still strongly Catholic nature of those countries, the Spanish-language dubs can't have the characters blurting "Jesus Christ!" whenever they get flustered - so instead you'll hear really bad dudes shouting "Cielos!" ("Good heavens!")
+Even "Jiminy Christmas!" sounds too close to the real thing for some Latin American censors, and tends to be replaced with something even more absurd.

 Bad Cop from The LEGO Movie; he's the tough as nails Dragon to Lord Business, and yet he never uses anything worse than "Darn" when voicing his frustrations at not being able to catch the heroes.